MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/use-node-pools.md

 ---
-title: Use multiple node pools in AKS on Azure Stack HCI
+title: Use multiple node pools in AKS on Azure Stack HCI and Windows Server
-description: Learn how to create and manage multiple node pools for a cluster in AKS on Azure Stack HCI
+description: Learn how to create and manage multiple node pools for a cluster in AKS on Azure Stack HCI and Windows Server
 services:
 ms.topic: article
 ms.date: 04/13/2022